 Apartments

 These are popular with young professional Atlantans.
-Modern self-contained units within a larger building, apartments can be found all over Atlanta.
+Modern self-contained units within larger buildings and apartments can be found all over Atlanta.
 They tend to be one of the most affordable options and are a particularly popular choice within the downtown area where space is limited.

 Condos